aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/oleobjects/convert-oleobject-to-image/_index.md

 type: docs
 url: /oleobjects/convert/
 aliases: [/convert-oleobject-to-image/]
-keywords: "convert OLE object to image, Aspose.Cells Cloud, REST API, SDK, Excel, OLE object, image conversion, PNG, JPEG"
+keywords: "convert OLE object to image, Aspose.Cells Cloud, REST API, SDK, Excel, OLE object, image conversion, PNG, JPEG, API, cloud storage, JWT"
 description: "Learn how to use Aspose.Cells Cloud REST API to convert an embedded OLE object in an Excel worksheet to PNG, JPEG, or other image formats.
 Includes cURL, SDK examples, authentication steps, and error‑handling guidance."
+ArticleTitle: "Convert OLE Object to Image – Aspose.Cells Cloud REST API"
 weight: 40
 ---

 This REST API retrieves an OLE object in a specified format from an Excel worksheet.
+Before using this endpoint, ensure you have a valid Aspose.Cells Cloud account, the workbook stored in cloud storage, and a JWT token for authentication.
+The workbook can be uploaded via the **Upload File** API, and the JWT token can be obtained following the authentication guide.

+## Security and Authentication
+The Aspose.Cells Cloud APIs are secure and require [JWT token-based authentication](https://docs.aspose.cloud/total/getting-started/rest-api-overview/authenticating-api-requests/).

 ## REST API – Convert OLE Object to Image